 Ref.
 Question Policy Principles N1 If emergency lighting is provided, is the coverage sufficient and in good repair?
-(Internal and external) Answe r Finding/Observation Yes Where an emergency escape lighting system is present, comments are based upon a visual inspection of the system coverage and condition, but no illuminance tests or verification of full compliance with the relevant British Standards was carried out during the premises survey.
-The provision of emergency escape lighting was considered adequate, and no significant observations were made during the premises survey.
+(Internal and external) Answe er Finding/Observation Yes Where common area emergency escape lighting is present, comments are based upon a visual inspection of the system coverage and condition, but no illuminance tests or verification of full compliance with the relevant British Standards was carried out during the premises survey.
+The premises is two storey and the layout is straight forward.
+Specific circumstances do not appear to be present, such as a lack of windows in the common area, omission of reasonable levels of municipal street lighting etc, therefore it is considered that emergency escape lighting is not essential for this premises, however it has been provided.
+This is a matter of choice for Berneslai Homes and therefore the assessor has taken this into account.
+The provision of emergency escape lighting was considered adequate and no significant observations were made during the premises survey.